Top Image Home

 Welcome to The Operating System.

 We’re happy you’re here.

 ***Our IndieGogo campaign is live!
-Click here to help fund the future of The Operating System!***
+Click here or on the screenshot below to help fund the future of The Operating System!***

 *** check out our ever-expanding CATALOG OF BOOKS from our diverse, powerful group of creators ***

 *** join us at one of our many UPCOMING EVENTS in NYC and beyond ***

 *** interested in submitting to our current openings? head on over to our SUBMITTABLE PAGE! ***